RGivisiez/Machine-Learning-Portfolio/README.md

 ## [Chicken Blood Vessel Segmentation](https://github.com/RGivisiez/Blood-Vessel-Segmentation):

 Every day students of pharmacy at the Federal University of Minas Gerais (UFMG) use chicken eggs to study the effects of drugs in its blood vessels.
 Because of that, it is essential to automatize, speed up and improve the accuracy of blood vessel segmentation on chicken eggs, better segmentation guarantees reliable results with good reproducibility.
-This project uses Machine Learning algorithms to automatize the process while keeping it fast and with better accuracy.
+This project uses Machine Learning algorithms to automate the process while keeping it fast and with better accuracy.

 ![Chicken Egg Blood Vessel Segmentation](https://github.com/RGivisiez/Blood-Vessel-Segmentation/blob/main/images/vessel-egg.png)